catid/cifar10deepspeed/README.md

 ```

+## Weights & Biases

+To enable W&B, run `wandb login` before training to set up your API key.
+Pass `--wandb` to the training script.
+You will also need to specify a `--name` for the experiment as well when using this option, so that it shows up properly in W&B.

 ## Graph results

 You can combine all the `results.txt` files from the machines into one big text file and then graph the data all together: